Public image of Taylor Swift: Sports

 Swift has affected sports culture, particularly since 2023.
 Various sports teams, organizations, franchises and venues have profited vastly from Swift.
 She has been named as a role model by a number of athletes and sportspersons at-large, such as Kobe Bryant, Jimmy Butler, Rob Gronkowski, Bryce Harper, Clayton Kershaw, Jessica Korda, Sarah Nurse, Mikaela Shiffrin, Iga Świątek, Russell Westbrook, Emma Weyant, and Serena Williams.
+Swift has promoted and supported various US athletes and teams at the Olympic Games, such as Simone Biles, Sha'Carri Richardson and Katie Ledecky, via narrated NBC promotional videos.

 The romantic relationship of Swift and Kelce has had a cultural impact, about which Billboard opined that the two "are arguably the world's most high-profile couple right now, consistently making headlines on the daily for simply holding hands or enjoying dinner together."
 Kelce's relationship with Swift has significantly increased his popularity amongst casual and non-NFL fans.
 For example, he tallied the most fan votes of any other NFL players for the 2025 Pro Bowl Games, the NFL's All-Star event.
 The NFL games Swift attended of Kelce's team, the Kansas City Chiefs, broke numerous viewership records, including record high female viewership.
 The NFL and NBC Sports used the relationship for social media content and to promote subsequent games; skin care brand Cetaphil aired a Super Bowl commercial referencing Swift's role in widening the league's appeal to female audiences.
 The Times of India opined that Swift has redefined "WAG culture".

 Some of the television rating records broken by the games attended by Swift include: